Back to what we treat

 They might also feel ‘on edge’, experience poor concentration or irritability, and carry a sense of dread with no real reason.
 Sometimes people avoid work or stop going out to cope with these symptoms.

 Panic attacks are a common symptom of GAD.
-They are very difficult and involve overwhelming ‘attacks’ of physical and psychological symptoms, and after having one a person might find that they are worried about having another which can affect their confidence to go out, work or enjoy everyday life.
+They are very difficult and involve overwhelming ‘attacks’ of physical and psychological symptoms, such as breathlessness and brain fog.
+After having a panic attack, a person might find that they are worried about having another, which can affect their confidence to go out, work or feel present in social situations.

 Obsessive Compulsive Disorder (OCD) is a common anxiety disorder.
 People with OCD experience a cycle of intrusive thoughts and compulsive behaviours that is stressful and overwhelming.